-College of Arts, Humanities and Business

-Research Institute Strategy
+College of Arts, Humanities and Social Sciences Research Institute Strategy

-Bangor Institute for Research in the Arts, Humanities and Business
+Bangor Institute for Research in the Arts, Humanities and Social Sciences

-The Institute's research is dedicated to award-winning, internationally excellent, and impactful research across subject areas encompassing language and literature, music and media, financial studies, communication, technology studies, regulation, justice, identities, and community studies.
-Academic excellence is combined with community engagement, policy impact, and creative and cultural contributions, with a strong commitment to sustainability in and through research.
-Researchers across three Schools contribute to the Institute:
+The Institute's research is dedicated to award-winning, internationally excellent, and impactful research addressing areas including language and literature, music and media, financial studies and commerce, communication, innovation, regulation, equality, wellbeing and resilience, justice, identities, teacher education, community studies, and more.
+Academic excellence is combined with community engagement, policy impact, and creative and cultural contributions, with a strong commitment to place-based sustainability in and through research.
+Researchers across four Schools contribute to the Institute:

 - School of Arts, Culture and Language

 - Bangor Business School

 - School of History, Law and Social Sciences

+- School of Education

-As an entity created to support research and impact across the College of Arts, Humanities and Business, the Institute is led by its Director (or a role-sharing team), working with the College Director of Postgraduate Research.
+As an entity created to support research and impact across the College of Arts, Humanities and Social Sciences, the Institute is led by its Director (or a role-sharing team), working with the College Director of Postgraduate Research.
 Each School has a Director of Research, Impact and Engagement (DoRIE) with responsibility for creating a vital and sustainable research environment within the School, supported by the School Directors of PGR.
 Jointly, this leadership team supports developing research strategies and thematic development as suitable for each School, supporting efficiency, collaboration, alignment of goals and coherence across the Institute while recognising the importance of diversity and individual expertise within a thriving research community of excellence.
 This encompasses researchers at postgraduate, early career, and more senior levels.
 The DoRIE role may be shared and complemented by further support through associated research leadership roles.
 Across all Schools, support for research and impact development is available through research allowances, seed funding and extensive support for internal and external funding opportunities, plus the opportunity to apply for a period of institutionally funded study leave.

-The Institute's research is firmly grounded in a sense of place through culture, materiality, mediality, literature, language, music, history, technology and institutions, addressing the changing nature of communities, nations, structures of governance, and justice.
-This is reflected in our research themes set out below which allow researchers from across the College and the wider University to collaborate and produce innovative, interdisciplinary, and world leading research.
-This approach is not intended to exclude or diminish specific areas of research excellence outside these themes but provides a broader set of thematic issues around which much of our research can coalesce, in conjunction with the University's other two Research Institutes.
+The Institute's research is firmly grounded in a sense of place through culture, materiality, mediality, literature, language, music, history, technology, education and institutions, addressing the changing nature of communities, nations, structures of governance, and justice.
+As one key example, the Collaborative Institute for Education Research, Evidence and Impact (CIEREI) fosters external collaborations with Welsh Government, CaBan, GwE and Schools across the region, addressing (like many of the themes and research centres specified below) the Wellbeing of Future Generation Act in many ways.
+Our encompassing research themes set out below allow researchers from across the College and the wider University to collaborate and produce innovative, interdisciplinary, and world leading research, aligned with the University's strategic focus.
+While not excluding or diminishing specific areas of research excellence outside these themes, this provides a broader set of thematic issues around which much of our research coalesces, in conjunction with the University's other two Research Institutes.